nuclearsecrecy/bmfontconvert/README.md

-# BitFontMaker2 to Bitmap Text Font
+# BitFontMaker2 to Bitmap Text Font converter

 This tool is for converting fonts made with [BitFontMaker2](https://www.pentacom.jp/pentacom/bitfontmaker2/) into the `FNT` and `PNG` files needed to use them as true [Bitmap Text](https://docs.phaser.io/phaser/concepts/gameobjects/bitmap-text) font that can be used with things like the [Phaser](https://phaser.io/) game engine.